Who's Online Now

 226th Diocesan Convention Information

 The 226th Convention of the Diocese of South Carolina will be held March 10-11, 2017 at St. Paul's Church in Summerville.
+Read the press release about the convention.

 Download the convention schedule.